Factsheet: Conveyancing and mortgages

 The law requires contracts for the sale of land to be in writing.
 The agent will expect the successful bidder to sign the contract immediately the auction is completed, and the seller should also sign.
 You will be legally bound when you sign the contract.
 The buyer must also give the agent a cheque for the deposit.

 Be careful if you are signing a contract and expect to be able to nominate a different purchaser.
 You are usually still liable under the contract even if a different purchaser has been nominated.
-In addition, the nomination process may incur more legal costs and, if the nomination occurs after a certain period, stamp duty implications may arise.
+In addition, the nomination process may incur more legal costs and, if the nomination occurs after a certain period, stamp duty implications may arise if there are changes in the rates or the law.

 Many properties are sold privately, not by public auction.
 If you are selling a property, your agent will ask you who your lawyer or conveyancer is.
 That person will prepare a contract and a vendor’s statement (a ‘section 32’ statement), which is part of the contract.